Rosenmatt1/save-cards-app/README.md

 On MacOS, use [brew](https://brew.sh/) to manage installation of supporting programs, as it keeps things tidy on OSX.

 Main dependency is Docker and Compose.
+Note that the poetry setup has issues with Docker, so you can work locally instead.
+We're working to fix this setup soon, sorry about that!

 - Install [Docker](https://docs.docker.com/docker-for-mac/install/)
 - Install [Compose](https://docs.docker.com/compose/install/)